 - 1 lever

-Place the cauldron down wherever you would like your sink to be.
-Simply fill the cauldron with the water and place the lever above it (for display only) and you'll be done.
-It should look like the photo down below.
-If desired, multiple cauldrons can be placed next to each other for more than one sink.
+- Fill the cauldron with the water and place the lever above it (for display only) and you'll be done.
+It should look like the photo above.
+If desired, multiple cauldrons can be placed next to each other to create more than one sink basin.

 - 1 button or lever (optional)